-Why can't we mention the G-word?
+Why can't we mention the G-word?main

 Several colleagues in British media have expressed surprise at Manuela Hoelterhoff’s direct questions about God in the Holocaust and my equally direct answers in our conversation on Bloomberg Muse.